'Huge' explosion rocks St. Vincent as volcano keeps erupting - WTMJ

 There were no immediate reports of injuries or death, but government officials were scrambling to respond to the latest eruption, which was even bigger than the first eruption that occurred Friday morning.
 Roughly 16,000 people who live in communities close to the volcano had been evacuated under government orders on Thursday, but an unknown number have remained behind and refused to move.

-The latest explosion is equivalent to the one that occurred in 1902 and killed some 1,600.
-The volcano last erupted in 1979.
-Ash from the ongoing explosions has fallen on Barbados and other nearby islands.

 Cots, tents, water tanks and other basic supplies were flooding into St. Vincent as nearby nations rushed to help those affected by the eruptions.
 At least four empty cruise ships floated nearby, waiting to take evacuees to other islands who have agreed to temporarily receive them, including Antigua and Grenada.
-All government sea port employees were asked to report
+Gonsalves, however, said he expects his administration might call off the cruise ships since the vast majority of people seem to be staying in St. Vincent for now.

 “It’s a huge operation that is facing us,” he said.
 “It’s going to be costly, but I don’t want us to penny pinch…this is going to be a long haul.”